magnumcreative/wp-starter/README.md

 git submodule update
 ````

 Adding your theme.
-The below will grab the roots theme and install in to the themes dir
+The below will grab the roots theme and install in to the themes dir.
+Make sure to change the name of your theme to match the project or company. "roots" is the default theme name but you may wish to change it to "xyz".

 ````
-git git clone git://github.com/roots/roots.git wrk/themes/roots
+git git clone git://github.com/roots/roots.git wrk/themes/<name theme>
 ````